kubernetes-sigs/gateway-api/geps/gep-4661/index.md

 No new fields are added to `GatewaySpecAddress`.
 The `value` field remains optional as defined in the current API.

+When a user specifies an address entry without an explicit `type`, the CRD defaulting sets it to `IPAddress` (via `+kubebuilder:default=IPAddress` on `GatewaySpecAddress.Type`).
+This means the new address types are always opt-in — existing Gateways and Gateways that omit the `type` field continue to behave exactly as they do today, with the implementation deciding the Service type and configuration.

 ### API Changes

 The only API change is the addition of two new `AddressType` constants: